mensmediumtall/mensmediumtall.github.com/posts/fat.md

 For many brands and styles, an *LT* and an *XXXL* (pronounced triple-X L) are exactly the same size - they're simply relabeled.

-We (speaking for many a tall person) are a little bitter about that.
+We (speaking for many a tall person) are a little bitter about that injustice.
 There's some hurt feelings.

 We've all had the experience of thinking we've found something that will fit well,